capactio/capact/cmd/k8s-engine/README.md

 ## Usage

 You need to have access to an Voltron Gateway, so the Engine can fetch OCF TypeInstances, Interfaces and Implementations.
-You can use the Gateway running on local KinD cluster.
+You can use the Gateway running on local KinD cluster, which is accessible under `https://gateway.voltron.local/graphql`.

+To run the Engine, use:
 ```bash
 APP_GRAPHQLGATEWAY_ENDPOINT=https://gateway.voltron.local/graphql \
   APP_GRAPHQLGATEWAY_USERNAME=graphql \